cpfaff/Open-Science-Thesis/README.md

 The Open-Science-Thesis
-[repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document scaffold (or project) which is thought to be forked and used for scientific thesis writing on GitHub.
-The document combines the typesetting capabilities of LaTeX with the R programming language for statistics, using the [Knitr](http://yihui.name/knitr/) R package.
-This combination allows to create executable documents that enhance the reproducibility of your research documents.
+[repository](https://github.com/cpfaff/Open-Science-Thesis) contains a LaTeX document packed into a nice and logical folder and file structure that you can use a scaffold for your next writing project. is thought to be forked and used for writing scientific thesis while keeping the document in version control and host it on GitHub.
+The Open-Science-Thesis combines the typesetting capabilities of LaTeX with the R programming language for statistics, using the [Knitr](http://yihui.name/knitr/) R package.
+This combination allows for the creation executable documents which allows for the reproducibility of your research documents.

-The Open-Science-Thesis offers a clean and logical folder structure and lots of examples of typical typesetting requirements to help you typeset your thesis.
-It comes with a makefile that helps you to compile, clean and archive the document.
-For an example see the PDF file inside of the repository or have a look into the sections below.
+The Open-Science-Thesis offers a clean and logical folder structure and many examples of typical typesetting needs when your thesis (tables, figues, affidavit).
+On top of that it comes with a simple makefile that helps you to compile, clean and archive the document.
+For an example on the style of the Open-Science-Thes just have a look into the PDF file inside of the repository or scroll down further into the sections below.

 ### Development Note

-This project is still in lively development and the commands, environments and the layout provided by the LaTeX class are subject to change.
-You might also find the current version in master branch in unstable state so a compilation to PDF is not possible!
+This project is still in lively development and the commands, environments and the layout provided by the LaTeX class can be subject to change!
+You might also find the current version in master branch in unstable state so a compilation to PDF is not possible with that version!
+Thus I recommend you to checkout the versions that you can find under the `Releases` in the upper part of that repository homepage.

 ### Use LaTeX-Class only

-If you do not like to use the complete document scaffold presented here you can also only use the LaTeX-Class as document class in your documents.
-You need to [download](http://bit.ly/1dowUNP) the class file save it next to your `document.tex` file and then include and load it in your preamble with:
+If you do not like to use the complete document scaffold presented here you can also use the LaTeX-Class as document class in your documents on its own.
+For that to work you need to [download](http://bit.ly/1dowUNP) the class file save it into the same folder as your own `document.tex` file and then use it in your preamble with:

 ```latex
 \documentclass[options]{open_science_thesis}